Showing posts with label Icelandair. Show all posts

 Tómas Ingason will be responsible for the Commercial division as Chief Commercial Officer.
 Sylvía Kristín Ólafsdóttir will move from the role of Chief Customer Officer to the role of Chief Operating Officer.
 Jens Bjarnason will step down as Icelandair’s Chief Operating Officer.
 He will continue working at Icelandair as a Senior Advisor and will report directly to the Company’s President & CEO.

 Bogi Nils Bogason, CEO Icelandair: “These changes are a part of our journey to drive performance while we realize our ambitious plans and seize the opportunities we see in our markets going forward.
-Creating a unified Commercial division will align our commercial activities, both around our core strategy where the customer is always at the center and our continued focus on strong revenue generation.
+Creating a unified Commercial division will align our commercial activities, both around our core strategy where the customer is always at the centre and our continued focus on strong revenue generation.
 Tómas, who has led commercial functions at Icelandair and within the aviation industry over the past years, will now take on an expanded leadership role.
 Sylvía brings her broad experience in operations, network management and from leading the Customer division over the past 18 months to her new role.
 Jens has extensive experience in the aviation industry and from within Icelandair over the past decades.
 He will support the Chief Operating Officer during the transition period and take on an important role in ensuring the successful implementation of the Airbus aircraft into Icelandair’s operations in the next years, in addition to other strategic projects.”

 Tómas Ingason appointed Chief Commercial Officer